Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Most species like to grow in full sun, but will tolerate a little shade.
 Flower and fruit production is not as good in shade though.

-They prefer slightly acidic soil, pH 5.5 – 7.0 which is moist but well-drained.
+They prefer slightly acidic soil, pH 5.5 – 7.0 that is moist but well-drained.
 They can be used in the garden or planted along streams or ponds.
 Water well for the first year after they are planted as they become established in their new home.
 After that first year, there is no need to water them except during periods of prolonged drought.
 As native plants, they are adapted to our growing conditions.

 There is no need to fertilize your serviceberry.
 You should spread a 3 inch layer of mulch around the root area.
 The mulch will help the soil retain moisture and prevent weeds from growing that will compete with your plant for water and nutrients.